 Notification of Sale: In the ACT, you must notify Access Canberra of the vehicle sale.
 This is done through the 'Notice of Disposal' form, which should be submitted immediately after the sale.
 It helps update the vehicle registration records and absolves you from liabilities associated with the vehicle post-sale.

 Receipt and Proof of Sale: Provide the buyer with a receipt of the sale.
-This should include the date, sale price, vehicle make and model, VIN (Vehicle Identification Number), registration number and details of both the buyer and seller.
-It’s a good practice to make two copies — one for you and one for the buyer.
+This should include the date, sale price, vehicle make and model, VIN (Vehicle Identification Number), registration number, and details for both the buyer and seller.
+It’s a good practice to make two copies, one for you and one for the buyer.

 Transfer Forms: The buyer will eventually need to get the car registered again.
 Providing any relevant transfer forms and paperwork can facilitate this process for the buyer.
 Be sure to also inform the buyer of any remaining registration.